parsix/parsix/README.md

 For this reason we offer two different set of extension functions, you can find them in [parsix.core.greedy](/src/main/kotlin/parsix/core/lazy) and [parsix.core.lazy](/src/main/kotlin/parsix/core/lazy).

-The greedy versions have no prefix and will greedily collect errors, will not stop and instead try to gather as many errors as possible.
+The greedy versions have no prefix and will greedily collect errors, will not stop after a failure and instead try to gather as many errors as possible.
 In case we have more than one failure, the result will be `ManyErrors`.

 The lazy versions are prefixed with `lazy` and will short-circuit execution as soon as they fail.
 They are more efficient and should be preferred when we need fast feedback or to skip particularly expensive operations.